ci-wdi-900/the-adventures-of-link/README.md

 Our project will consist of a series of .html pages that we can link together using anchor tags.

 Each page after the first one will:
-* have a unique filename ending with `.html`;
+* have a unique filename ending with `.html`.
-* have the same title in its `<title>` tag as every other page;
+* have the same title in its `<title>` tag as every other page.
-* have, as its heading, the text of the anchor tag from the previous page that the user clicked on to get to _this_ page;
-* have a `<hr>` tags after the heading and after the main text, giving the sections some basic separation;
+* have, as its heading, the text of the anchor tag from the previous page that the user clicked on to get to _this_ page.
+If you look at our index.html, we have a link that says, "You take the letter out of the book."
+That is also the heading of letter.html, and that's the connection that should exist between every pair of linked pages.
-* have some "main text" that describes what happens once the user takes the action that got them there;
+* have some "main text" that describes what happens once the user takes the action that got them there.
-* have at least one link (but preferably more!) that describes a possible action;
+* have at least one link (but preferably more!) that describes a possible action.
-* and have a link _that opens a new window/tab_ and leads to the GitHub repo for your app.
+* have a link _that opens a new window/tab_ and leads to the GitHub repo for your app.

 Any pages COULD have, but do not HAVE TO have:
 * a link back to the first page